The Metric Completion of Outer Space: Abstract

 \section{Abstract}

-We characterize the metric completion of Outer Space with the Lipschitz metric.
+We develop the theory of a metric completion of an asymmetric metric space.
+We characterize the points on the boundary of Outer Space that are in the metric completion of Outer Space with the Lipschitz metric.
 We prove that the simplicial completion, the subset of the completion consisting of simplicial tree actions, is homeomorphic to the free splitting complex.
-We give a new proof of a theorem by Francaviglia and Martino that the isometry group of Outer Space is homeomorphic to $\out$ for $n \geq 3$ and equal to $\text{PSL}(2,\ZZ)$ for $n=2$.
+We use this to give a new proof of a theorem by Francaviglia and Martino that the isometry group of Outer Space is homeomorphic to $\out$ for $n \geq 3$ and equal to $\text{PSL}(2,\ZZ)$ for $n=2$.

-The group of outer automorphisms of a free group of rank $n$, $\out$ has been studied via its action on several geometric constructions.
-The purpose of this paper is to relate two of these objects: The complex of free splittings and Outer Space. \\

-The complex of free splittings of $F_n$, denoted $FS_n$ (and introduced by Hatcher \cite{HatFS} as the sphere complex) is the complex of minimal, simplicial, actions of $F_n$ on simplicial trees with trivial edge stabilizers.
-An $i$-simplex in $FS_n$ corresponds to a tree with an $(i+1)$-edge quotient.
-A face of a simplex corresponds to an equivariant edge collapse. $\out$ acts on $FS_n$ by simplicial automorphisms via pre-composition.
-The action is cocompact but not proper.
-Handel and Mosher \cite{HMhyp} showed that the free splitting complex with the Euclidean metric is Gromov hyperbolic.
-Aramayona and Souto \cite{AS} proved that $\out$ is the full group of automorphisms of $FS_n$. \\

-Outer Space, defined by Culler and Vogtmann \cite{CV}, is the space of minimal, free and isometric actions of $F_n$ on metric trees.
-As a set, it is a union of open simplices in $FS_n$.
-There is a natural (non-symmetric) metric defined on $\out$: $d(X,Y)$ is the maximal amount of stretching any equivariant map from $X$ to $Y$ must apply to the edges of $X$. $\out$ acts on Outer Space with this metric by isometries.
+Outer Space, defined by Culler and Vogtmann \cite{CV}, has become in the past decades an important tool for studying the group of outer automorphisms of the free group $\out$.
+It is defined as the space of minimal, free and simplicial metric trees with an isometric action of $F_n$ (see section \ref{secOuterSpace}).
+Outer Space, denoted $\os$, admits a natural (non-symmetric) metric: the distance $d(X,Y)$ is the maximal amount of stretching any equivariant map from $X$ to $Y$ must apply to the edges of $X$.
+The group $\out$ acts on Outer Space by isometries.
 As mentioned, this metric is non-symmetric and in fact $\frac{d(X,Y)}{d(Y,X)}$ can be arbitrarily large (see \cite{AKB} for a general theorem about the asymmetry of Outer Space).
-Moreover it is not proper in the sense that the set $B(X,r) = \{Y \mid d(X,Y) \leq r \}$ is not compact.
-One way to fix this is to symmetrize the metric: $d_s(X,Y) = d(X,Y) + d(Y,X)$.
-Closed balls in the metric $d_s$ are compact thus resolving both problems.
-However, in symmetrizing we lose much of the insight that $\os$ provides into the dynamics of the action of $\out$ on $F_n$.
-As a result, many applications such as the classification of Outer Automorphisms \cite{Btt} are specific for the non-symmetric metric.
-Moreover, Outer Space with the symmetric metric is not a geodesic space \cite{FM}.
-Thus, we might ask, what is the metric completion of $\os$ with the asymmetric metric?
-Our main result is: \begin{thmA} Let $[T]$ be a homothety class in $\partial \os$. $T$ is in the completion of $\os$ if and only if point orbits in $T$ are not dense and arc stabilizers are trivial. \end{thmA}
+Moreover it is not proper in the sense that outgoing balls